-NCT04251052: A Study to Compare Two Surgical Procedures in Women with Mutations to Assess Reduced Risk of Ovarian Cancer (SOROCk).
-Women with a mutation ages 35 – 50 at risk for ovarian cancer are eligible.
-SOROCk will determine if removal of alone can reduce the risk of ovarian cancer nearly as much as removing the ovaries and .
+- NCT04251052: A Study to Compare Two Surgical Procedures in Women with Mutations to Assess Reduced Risk of Ovarian Cancer (SOROCk).
+This study is looking at whether women with mutations who remove just the can reduce the risk of ovarian cancer nearly as much as women who remove their ovaries and .

 - NCT05287451: Risk Reducing With Delayed as an Alternative to Risk- Reducing Salpingo-oophorectomy in High Risk-Women to Assess the Safety of Prevention.
 This study will look at outcomes in women with , , , and who remove their , followed by removal of their ovaries compared to women who undergo standard-of-care removal of their ovaries and at the same time.

 - Validating a Blood Test for Early Ovarian Cancer Detection in High-risk Women and Families: MicroRNA Detection Study (MiDE).
 The goal of MiDe is to develop a test to detect early-onset ovarian cancer.
 Currently, no reliable screening or early detection tests are available.
 Participants can be expected to provide up to 4 tubes of blood every 6 months for up to 5 years.
 These samples can be collected by mobile phlebotomy all around the US.

 - NCT04794322: Developing a Test for the Detection of Ovarian Cancer.
 This study aims to develop an ovarian cancer early detection test that looks at found in a uterine (womb) washing and proteins found in the blood.
 Participants will not receive the results of their tests.